- Latin America

 Halloween is a very popular celebration among Americans, Canadians and other expatriates living in Beijing, Shanghai and other major cities like Hong Kong, where festive parties can found throughout the city.
 The locals also celebrate a festival known as Teng Chieh (The Festival of the Hungry Ghosts) where food and water are placed in front of photographs of family members who have departed; also lanterns are lit to light the paths for spirits wandering the earth on the festival's eve.

-Many Japanese youth are fond of dressing in costume and throughout major cities, locals and expats gather for boisterous Halloween celebrations.
+Much Japanese youth are fond of dressing in costume and throughout major cities, locals and expats gather for boisterous Halloween celebrations.
 In addition, the Japanese celebrate the Obon Festival, also known as “Matsuri” or “Urabon”, which is similar to Halloween in that it’s dedicated to the spirits of ancestors, and takes place during July or August.

 During the Filipino version of Halloween, known as Pangagaluluwa, children pass from house to house offering a song in exchange for food, candies or money.
-The meaning of this tradition is that the kids sings for the souls of those who are still in the purgatory to help them to go to heaven.
+The meaning of this tradition is that the kids sing for the souls of those who are still in purgatory to help them to go to heaven.

 “The Souls Day” on November 1st is celebrated in Italy with traditional food and customs.
 One of the favorite preparations is “Fave dei Morti” a traditional cookie recipe that is offered as a ritual offering to the dead and gods of the nether world.